MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 To ensure that data is securely accessed, APIs often authenticate the sender of a request to verify that they have permission to access the data.
 External calls in Fraud Protection support two methods of authentication: *Anonymous* and *AAD*.

 If you select **Anonymous**, the authorization header in the HTTP request to the target endpoint will be left blank.
 Use this option when the target endpoint doesn't require an authorization header.
 For example, if your endpoint uses an API key, configure the key-value pair as part of the request URL that you enter in the **Web Request** field.
-The target endpoint can then be validated if the API key from the request URL is allowed, and it can then decide whether permission should be granted.
+The target endpoint can then be validated if the API key from the request URL is allowed and decide whether permission should be granted.

 If you select **AAD**, the authorization header in the HTTP request to the target endpoint will include a bearer token.
 A bearer token is a JSON Web Token (JWT) that is issued by Azure AD.
 For information about JWTs, see [Microsoft identity platform access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens).
 Fraud Protection appends the token value to the text "Bearer" in the required format to the request authorization header as shown here: